JunaidARahat/Automated-MCQ-Generator/README.md

-# AI-AutoQuizzer with Streamlit
+# AI-Powered AutoQuizzer with Streamlit

-AutoQuizzer with Streamlit is a web application that allows users to upload PDF or text files, specify the number of questions, subject, and tone, and generate multiple-choice questions (MCQs) based on the provided input.
+AI-Powered AutoQuizzer with Streamlit is a web application that allows users to upload PDF or text files, specify the number of questions, subject, and tone, and generate multiple-choice questions (MCQs) based on the provided input.
 The application utilizes OpenAI's language models for natural language processing and provides feedback on the complexity of the generated quiz.

 ## Features